MBrassey/TheDevBlog/README.md

 ## TheDevBlog

 Full stack CMS type blog application utilizing ORM with Sequelize and adhering to the Model-View-Controller paradigm.
+Handlebars Templating Engine was heavily utilized to modularize the views.
 On the back end, Express.js and SQL database are being used to provide robust REST API with multiple endpoints/routes.
 Authentication is required for the appropriate routes and user passwords are encrypted within the database using bcrypt.
 Test Driven Development has been practiced using Jest.

 ![licensebadge](https://img.shields.io/badge/license-CC0_1.0_Universal-blue)